Approaches to Format Data in Cells

 Formatting a Row

-- Set the Style object's properties to apply formatting settings.
+- Set the Style object properties to apply the formatting settings.

 Formatting a Column

-The Cells collection also provides a Columns collection.
+The Cells collection provides a Columns collection.
 Each item in the Columns collection represents a Column object.
-Similar to a Row object, the Column object offers the applyStyle method used to set the column formatting.
+Similar to the Row object, the Column object offers the applyStyle method used to set the column formatting.
 Use the applyStyle method of the Column object to format a column in the same way a row.